OpenRailAssociation/osrd-website/content/docs/guides/release/publish.en.md

 ---
-title: "Release"
+title: "Publish a new release"
-linkTitle: "Release"
+linkTitle: "Publish a new release"
-weight: 10
+weight: 2
-description: How to make a release
+description: How to publish a new release
 ---

 All OSRD releases are accessible [here](https://github.com/OpenRailAssociation/osrd/releases)